kyma-project/istio/README.md

 ## Kyma Istio Operator

-Kyma Istio Operator is a component of the Kyma runtime that handles the management and configuration of Istio Service Mesh.
+Kyma Istio Operator is a component of the Kyma runtime that handles the management and configuration of the Istio service mesh.
 Within Kyma Istio Operator, [Istio Controller](/docs/user/00-overview/00-10-overview-istio-controller.md) is responsible for installing, uninstalling, and upgrading Istio.

 ## Install Kyma Istio Operator and Istio from the latest release